Clemson–Georgia football rivalry

 The Clemson–Georgia football rivalry is an American college football rivalry between the Clemson Tigers and Georgia Bulldogs.
 It was for many years a spirited "border" rivalry between the two schools that are separated by a mere 70 miles.
 They met annually from 1897 to 1916, and again from 1962 to 1987 (aside from 1966 and 1972).
-The majority of meetings in over the first half century took place in Athens and Augusta, Georgia until 1967, not long after Clemson College expanded to University status, when the series shifted to become a more traditional, annual home-away series.
+The majority of meetings in over the first half century took place in Athens and Augusta, Georgia until 1967, not long after Clemson College expanded to University status, when the series shifted to become a more traditional, annual home-and-home series.
 Georgia leads the series 44–18–4, with 43 games played in Georgia, 22 games played in South Carolina, and one game played in North Carolina.
 Since 1987, the two schools have played intermittently.

 Series history

 The two schools renewed their rivalry at Bank of America Stadium, as the 2021 season opener game.
 Georgia won the game 10–3, with neither team scoring an offensive touchdown.
 Georgia’s defense held Clemson to 2 yards rushing.
-The two teams also played the 2024 season opener in the Chick-fil-A Kickoff Game in Atlanta, with Georgia winning 34-3.
-The two programs have planned home-and-away series in 2029–30 and 2032–33.
+The two teams also played the 2024 season opener in the Chick-fil-A Kickoff Game in Atlanta, with Georgia winning 34–3.
+The two programs had planned a home-and-away series in 2029–30 and 2032–33.
+On September 22, 2026, it was announced that the future home-and-away four-game series has been canceled.